 You can also check out:

-- Emmanuel Odebiyi is a seasoned content writer that specializes in creating engaging and valuable content in the technology, career, freelancing, finance, and lifestyle niches.
-He also writes copies that turn visitors into returning customers.
+- Emmanuel Odebiyi is a seasoned content writer who specializes in writing valuable and engaging content in the technology, career, freelancing, finance, and lifestyle niches.
+He also writes sales copies that turn visitors into returning customers.

 - Entrepreneur2022.11.26A Beginner’s Guide to Forex Trading in Nigeria